SaketMunda/tensorflow-fundamentals/README.md

 Rather than building machine learning models from scratch and train which requires huge computation power, separate GPUs/TPUs, it's more likely you'll use a library such as TensorFlow.
 It contains many of the most common machine learning functions you'll want to use.

-> Topics covered in this repository

-* Introduction to tensors (How to create tensors)
-* Getting information from tensors (tensor attributes/properties)
-* Manipulating tensors (tensor operations)
-* Using @tf.function (a way to speed up your regular Python functions)
-* Using GPUs with TensorFlow
-* Exercises to Try

 > What is TPU & GPU ?

 **TPU**, Tensor Processing Unit is an AI accelerator application-specific integrated circuit developed by Google for neural network machine learning, using Google's own TensorFlow software.